scadoshi/rusty-aoc/README.md

+restructure complete
-in the process of rebuilding the structure
+but in the process i deleted all of my code time do it all again let's freaking go